 Option 2: Do Everything Else You Can

 1. Measure and Analyze

 The first step in understanding a problem is to measure it and analyze.
 In our case, we needed to measure how much time was the site taking and then analyze the various components of this time taken.
-Though GT Metrix is a great WordPress plugin to measure site speeds, the one which is our absolute favorite is Pingdom.
+Though GT Metrix is a great WordPress plugin to measure site speeds, the one which is our absolute favourite is Pingdom.
 This amazing website measures your site loading speeds for free and comes up with a detailed analysis to help you understand the pain points.
-Using this tool we were able to decide that it was the images, css and jqueries which were taking the biggest chunk of time.
+Using this tool we were able to decide that it was the images, CSS and jqueries which were taking the biggest chunk of time.
 The homepage was quite heavy at around 4 MB and now we knew where to start.

 2. Optimize Images

-How much is the size of a normal DSLR photograph ?
-In our case it varies from 2 MB to 5 MB.
-In the beginning, we were wise enough to upload the full size images into the blogs, leaving it to WordPress to get the correct size image, not the best process.
+How much is the size of a normal DSLR photograph?
+In our case, it varies from 2 MB to 5 MB.
+In the beginning, we were wise enough to upload the full-size images into the blogs, leaving it to WordPress to get the correct size image, not the best process.
 As a result, the images accounted for nearly 80% of total weight of the page.
 So the first thing which we needed to do was take out each of those 1800 odd images in a slow and painful process and re-sized each one of them to a more realistic size of 50-60 KB.
-Nowadays, before uploading each image, we make it run through a 2 way process:
+Nowadays, before uploading each image, we make it run through a 2-way process: